trychlos/pwix-cookie-manager/README.md

 Defaults to a (localized) « Cookies management ».

+#### `cmPolicyLink`

+A component which displays a link to the Cookies Policy page.

+It may be run with following parms:

+- `label`

+The label.

+Defaults to a (localized) « Cookies policy ».

+- `route`

+The route to be set on the link.

+Defaults to a '`#`', which sends a `cm-policy-click` event.

+- `title`

+The title of the link.

+Defaults to a (localized) « Cookies policy ».

 #### `cmSliding`

 A sliding alert band displayed in the bottom of the screen, to let the user be informed or the existence of a cookies policy.